The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 This route provides a less steep alternative to the Mist Trail, making it slightly easier on the knees while still rewarding hikers with breathtaking vistas.

-- Chilnualna Falls Trail (Wawona)
+- Chilnualna Falls Trail at Wawona (8.2 miles, challenging)

 The best way to experience both Vernal Fall and Nevada Fall is by completing the popular 7-mile loop.